 Planning together for the future of the mixed-use site at Fishermans Beach

-We are seeking community feedback to shape the future of the mixed-use site on top of the Torquay Angling Club at Fishermans Beach.
+We are working with the community to shape the future of the mixed-use site on top of the Torquay Angling Club at Fishermans Beach.

 Part of this site has been licensed to a commercial food and beverage operator for the past seven years under a trial arrangement, while still allowing for community access to the beach viewing platform entering off The Esplanade, looking over the magnificent Fishermans beach.